Tribal chief: United States

-Political power in a tribe

 A chief might be considered to hold all political power, say by oratory or by example.
 But on the North American continent, it was historically possible to evade the political power of another by migration.
 The Mingos, for example, were Iroquois who migrated further west to the sparsely populated Ohio Country during the 18th century.
 Two Haudenosaunee, or Iroquois, Hiawatha and the Great Peacemaker, formulated a constitution for the Iroquois Confederation.
 The Muscogee Confederacy consisted of tribal towns headed by "Miccos" (civil chiefs) who presided over town councils, but members of the town were free to ignore council decisions, just as towns were free to ignore decisions of the Confederacy.

-The tribes were pacified by units of the United States Army in the nineteenth century, and were also subject to forced schooling in the decades afterward.
-Thus, it is uncommon for today's tribes to have a purely Native American cultural background, and today Native Americans are in many ways simply another ethnicity of the secular American people.
-Because formal education is now respected, some like Peter MacDonald, a Navajo, left their jobs in the mainstream U.S. economy to become chairpeople of their tribal councils or similar self-government institutions.

 Not all tribal leaders are or were men.
 Wilma Mankiller was a well-known chief of the Cherokee Nation.
-Also, the chief may not be free to wield power without the consent of a council of elders of some kind.
-For example: Cherokee men were not permitted to go to war without the consent of the council of women.
+The chief may not be free to wield power without the consent of a council of elders.
+For example, Cherokee men were not permitted to go to war without the consent of the council of women.

-Historically, the U.S. government treated tribes as seats of political power, and made treaties with the tribes as legal entities.
-Be that as it may, the territory of these tribes fell under the authority of the Bureau of Indian Affairs as reservations held in trust for the tribes.
-Citizenship was formerly considered a tribal matter.
-For example, it was not until 1924 that the Pueblo people were granted U.S. citizenship, and it was not until 1948 that the Puebloans were granted the right to vote in state elections in New Mexico.
-In Wisconsin, the Menominee has its own county Menominee County, Wisconsin with special car license plates; 87% of the county's population is Native American.

-Mainstream Americans often find pride and comfort in realizing that at least part of their ethnic ancestry is Native American, although the connection is usually only sentimental and not economic or cultural.
-Thus, there is some political power in one's ability to claim a Native American connection (as in the Black Seminole).